- Change for Your Life

 Plan ahead and save the date for this amazing night of women’s storytelling.
-Five women will take to the stage and share their stories about the places we go to inspire, inform, and ignite change for ourselves.
+Eight women will take to the stage and share their stories about how they choose to show up in their lives, and how that intersects with their deepest desires for change — for themselves and the world.
 The women of this SheSpeaks will offer perspective, inspiration and some good food for thought along with a few laughs.
-Lael will be the emcee of this event and will be weaving together the five stories in the context of the topic of “Sourcing”
+Lael will be the emcee of this event and will be weaving together the stories in the context of the topic of “A Living Prayer.”

 And yes, men are more than welcome to attend this event!
 While it is an event to honor and celebrate women, the stories told this evening will be appreciated by and relevant to men and women alike.

 There will be a cash bar that offers beer, wine and local baked treats.
-There will be a brief intermission after the second speaker before continuing on with the second half.
+There will be a brief intermission after the fourth speaker before continuing on with the second half.
 Buying advance tickets is encouraged, as space is limited and this event typically sells out!

 The women of this SheSpeaks are…